jamiedidthis/quartz/content/notes/untamed episode notes.md

 ## Ep 36
 - WN calls the new flute Chenqing—he’s the only one though?
 A slip?
 It’s not supposed to be Chenqing until JC gives it back in [[#Ep 49|ep 49]], right?
 - Ok, so they go from in town to the woods because they’re combining like three drunk scenes from the book together, and have to do the marriage proposal chickens—otherwise it makes no sense how they “get lost” from standing right in front of the inn 😆
+- LWJ HAS REGRETS—big deal because part of the promise they swore was to live with no regrets
 - Ghost face man—Su She
 - **Coffin town, east of Shu**
 - Fairy bit Apple, Apple kicked Fairy—now neither of them can move lolll